Understanding Your Employee Rights During Coronavirus

 Q: Is my personal, private information safe during a pandemic?

-Questions about your health and your job security might be at the front of your mind at the moment, but the current crisis extends to your personal data as well.
+A: Questions about your health and your job security might be at the front of your mind at the moment, but the current crisis extends to your personal data as well.
 The chaotic nature of daily events and our desire for answers and help has only created more opportunities for fraud and data theft via scams and phishing.
 Given how tenuous all of our situations are, we can’t afford to have our identity or credit card number stolen.
-IDShield helps families protect against fraud and identity theft for only $12.95 a month.
+IDShield helps families protect against fraud and identity theft for less than $15 a month.

 Questions about employment laws can be complex, particularly with new changes.
 Becoming a LegalShield Member lets you speak to a lawyer about all these issues at a price you can afford.
 Learn more about legal plans, here.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.